Student Health and Wellness Guide

 Cooking for Yourself

-Preparing your own meals, or at least some of them, is another way to improve your overall nutrition.
-You can eat well, even on a budget, with these suggestions from the U.S. Department of Agriculture’s Choose My Plate initiative:
+Preparing your own meals, or at least some of them, represents another way to improve your overall nutrition.
+You can eat well, even on a budget, with these suggestions from the U.S. Department of Agriculture's Choose My Plate initiative:

 For more information about proper nutrition, review these recommended resources: